What you'll need to apply

 If you’ve not lived here for 5 years in a row you may still be eligible for pre-settled status.

-You can give your National Insurance number to allow an automated check of your residence based on tax and certain benefit records.
+If you arrived in the UK before 31 December 2020, you can give your National Insurance number to allow an automated check of your residence based on tax and certain benefit records.

 If this check is successful, you’ll not need to provide any documents as proof of residence.
 You’ll only need to provide documents if you have been here for 5 years in a row but there is not enough data to confirm this.